albrow/zoom/README.md

 }
 ```

-FindAll expects a pointer to a slice of some registered type.
-It grows or shrinks the slice as needed, filling in all
+FindAll expects a pointer to a slice of some registered type that implements Model.
+It grows or shrinks the slice as needed,
-the fields of the elements inside of the slice.
-So the result of the call is that persons will be a slice of all models
+filling in all the fields of the elements inside of the slice.
+So the result of the call is that persons will be a slice of
-in the database with the type *Person.
+all models in the database with the type *Person.

 ### Deleting Models